Hero-Solutions/Arthub-Ensor/README.md

 bash arthub-index.sh -e http://datahub.vlaamsekunstcollectie.be/oai -l en
 ```

-This will export all Datahub records and create an Apache Solr document for each document.
-You can now browse to the Arthub in your browser to browse through these documents.
+This will export all Datahub records and create an Apache Solr document for each record.
+You can then browse to the Arthub in your browser to look them up.